-Hair, like our skin, does become more dry as we age.
-If your hair has become suddenly dry, we recommend taking a look at our list of the causes of dry hair at the beginning of this blog.
-There may be more than one thing that is causing your hair to become dry but identifying the cause is a good place to start.
-Once you’ve identified possible causes you can start to take action.
-Take a look at our Do’s and Don’ts for hydrating hair.
+Hair, like our skin, does become drier as we age.
+If your hair has become suddenly dry, I refer you to my list of the causes of dry hair at the beginning of this blog.
+There may be more than one thing causing dry hair, and identifying the cause or causes is the best place to start.
+Once you’ve identified possible causes, you can take action.
+Look at my Dos and Don’ts for hydrating hair.

 What can I do for extremely dry hair?

-If the hair is extremely dry, we recommend using a deep conditioner hair mask twice a week for a couple of weeks.
+If the hair is extremely dry, I recommend using my deep conditioner hair mask twice a week for a couple of weeks.
 That will help give a moisture boost to severely dry hair.
-After the first two weeks use a hair mask once a week every week.
-The thing to remember about hair is that as with skin, it needs regular moisture.
+Following the first two weeks, use a hair mask once a week.
+Remember, hair is like skin and needs regular moisture.
 A one-off treatment is not enough.
-Hair takes time to build moisture and getting into a regular routine will help improve the water retention and texture of hair.
-The trick is a little, often.
-As your hair builds moisture take note of it’s looking and feeling.
-You’ll probably find your hair needs less product over time.
-Continuing with a regular treatment will help extremely dry hair to be healthy again.
+Hair takes time to build moisture.
+Getting into a routine of adding moisture will help improve hair’s water retention and texture.
+The best way to add moisture is little and often.
+As your hair builds moisture take note of how it looks and feels.
+You’ll find your hair needs less product over time.
+Continuing with a regular treatment will help extremely dry hair to become healthy again.

 Best Products for Dry Hair